 It is always an exciting morning.
 A winner is chosen from both grade levels and the winners have the privilege of presenting their speeches to the school community at the April Assembly.

 CHARACTER & CULTURAL EDUCATION

 Cultural Education at Children’s Garden School aims to bring global awareness to our young students through celebration, storytelling, food and art.
 Each year staff chooses a few cultural events to focus on.
 Our Mardi Gras party, Chinese New Year Banquet and Diwali celebrations have been recent highlights.
 Staff takes great care to communicate the deeper meanings and cultural significance of these events to students.

 Character Education at CGS is part of every school day.
 Good conduct and manners are always expected and reinforced.
 Staff is there to support and model good behaviour all along the way.
-Our Assemblies are also themed with a chosen character trait each month to focus learning for the children.
+Our monthly assemblies are also themed with a chosen character trait to focus learning for the children.
 Children who particularly embody that month’s character trait receive recognition for demonstrating their understanding with a certificate at our Character Education Assembly at the end of each month.
 These informal, student only assemblies are a chance for Marie to check in with all of the children to make sure they are making concrete character connections at school.

 MindUp, created by The Hawn Foundation, is a comprehensive program that fosters social and emotional awareness, enhances psychological well-being, and promotes academic success.
 Students gain knowledge and strategies that will enable them to become self-regulated learners.
 MindUp lessons about the brain and how it functions give students insight into their own minds and behaviours, as well as others around them.

 “Mindfulness is using your brain to make the best choice that you can.”~ Grade 3 student, CGS